fkokosinski/tomograph/README.md

     pip install tomograph

-Tomograph supports Python 3.6 and Python 3.7.
+Tomograph supports Python 3.5, Python 3.6 and Python 3.7.

 ## Usage
 `tomograph` can be used directly through command-line interface or as a Python